New report suggests fraudsters con unwary travellers out of millions a year, with accommodation, group tours and airline bookings most vulnerable

 *The research was conducted by YouGov Plc for ABTA.
 Total sample size was 2072 adults.
 Fieldwork was undertaken between 18th - 20th February 2013.
 The survey was carried out online.
 The figures have been weighted and are representative of all GB adults (aged 18+).

 ABTA has been at the heart of travel for more than 60 years.
-Our purpose is to help our Members to grow their businesses successfully and sustainably, and to help their customers - the travelling public – have confidence in their travel experience.
+Our purpose is to help our Members to grow their businesses successfully and sustainably, and to help their customers – the travelling public – travel with confidence.

-The ABTA brand stands for expertise, reliability and fairness.
-These qualities are core to us.
-They ensure that holidaymakers remain confident in the holiday products that they buy from our Members.
+The ABTA brand stands for support, protection and expertise.
+This means consumers have confidence in ABTA; and a strong trust in ABTA Members.
+These qualities are core to us as they ensure that holidaymakers remain confident in the holiday products that they buy from our Members.

-We help our Members and their customers navigate through today's changing travel landscape by providing schemes of financial protection and a course of redress if something goes wrong; by raising standards in the industry and by giving guidance on issues from sustainability to health and safety; and by presenting a united voice to government to ensure the industry and the public get a fair deal.
+We help our Members and their customers navigate through today's changing travel landscape by raising standards in the industry; offering schemes of financial protection; providing an independent complaints resolution service should something go wrong; by giving guidance on issues from sustainability to health and safety and by presenting a united voice to government to ensure the industry and the public get a fair deal.

-ABTA currently has around 1,200 Members and represents over 5,000 retail outlets and offices.
-For more details about what we do, what being an ABTA Member means and how we're working at the heart of the industry to ensure that we continue to build confidence in travel.
+ABTA currently has around 1,200 Members and represents around 5,000 retail outlets and offices.
+For more details about what we do, what being an ABTA Member means and how we're working at the heart of the industry to ensure that the British public can travel with confidence visit www.abta.com.